 Except for -

 - (a) this section; and - (b) sections 143L and 143M -

 164BAA.
-Transitional provisions consequent on enactment of Workers Rehabilitation Amendment Act 2017 amending Act means the Workers Rehabilitation and Compensation Amendment Act 2017;

-commencement day means the day on which section 9 of this Act is amended by the amending Act.
+Transitional provisions consequent on enactment of Workers Rehabilitation Amendment Act 2017 commencement day means the day on which section 9 of this Act is amended by the amending Act.